jmingo-projects/jmingo/README.md

 JMingo
 =====

-Free open source MongoDB framework for rapid development.
+Free open source ORM framework for MongoDB database.
-Mingo makes creation queries process simple and convenient for developers.
 Please read [introduction to Mingo](https://github.com/dmgcodevil/mingo/wiki/Introduction-to-Mingo) about how and why did the idea create the JMingo framework.